The Advanced Imaging Research Center (AIRC) at the UT Southwestern Medical Center in

 reviewed original articles; review articles; book chapters; conference contributions; patents;

-other), a list of grants (please clearly distinguish grants as PI, as Co-PI and as person funded by
+other), a list of grants (please clearly distinguish grants as PI, as Co-PI and as personnel funded

-the grant); a list of supervised students (Bachelor, Master, PhD) and postdoctoral researchers; a
+by the grant); a list of supervised students (Bachelor, Master, PhD) and PostDocs; a comprehensive

-comprehensive summary of past research experience and future research interests (max 4 pages); PhD
+summary of past research experience and future research interests (max 4 pages); PhD and Master

-and Master certificates and respective transcripts; PDF copies of 5 most important publications and
+certificates and respective transcripts; PDF copies of 5 most important publications and three